WinUP/dlcs-tools/README.md

 thread.compute('123');
 ```

-Notice: handler function (in constructor)'s ```this``` pointer will be redirect to worker's context even using arrow function.
-Besides, handler function cannot access any data out of worker's context.
+Notice: handler function (in constructor)'s ```this``` pointer will be redirect to worker's context in WebWorker mode.
+Besides, at that situation handler function cannot access any data out of worker's context.